 All 32-bit and mixed-format volumes in the aggregate are now 64-bit.
 You can confirm this by repeating the previous step.

-- Display the format of all Snapshot copies on the system: snap list -fs-block-format
+- Display all 32-bit Snapshot copies on the cluster: volume snapshot show -fs-block-format !64-bit -fields fs-block-format

-- Remove the 32-bit Snapshot copies by using the snap delete command.
+- Remove the 32-bit Snapshot copies by using the volume snapshot delete command.